Jokes, archive 2

 "But, what did you use for tools?" asked the man.

-island.
-I discovered that if I fired it to a certain temperature in my kiln, it melted
+of the island.
+I discovered that if I fired it to a certain temperature in my

-into forgeable ductile iron.
+kiln, it melted into forgeable ductile iron.
 Anyhow, that's how I got the tools.
-But, enough of

-that," she said.
+But, enough of that," she said.
 "Where have you been living all this time?
-I don't see any
+I

 "To be honest, I've just been sleeping on the beach," he said.